vega/vega-lite/site/docs/selection/selection.md

 While selection types provide useful defaults, it can often be useful to override these properties to customize the interaction design.
 The following properties are available to do so:

-{% include table.html props="on,empty,resolve,mark" source="IntervalSelection" %}
+{% include table.html props="on,init,empty,resolve,mark" source="IntervalSelection" %}

 For instance, with the `on` property, a single rectangle in the heatmap below can now be selected on double-click instead.